koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------
 <!-- note
 Custom renderer is useful even for DOM environment.
-If you feel that the size of React DOM is so big.
+If you feel that the size of React DOM is too big.
 You can create a lightweight React DOM implementation as a custom renderer like ReactDOMLite.

 If you are interested in creating a custom renderer for DOM.